This delicious homemade pho recipe is inspired by the Vietnamese soup we all know and love, yet made with a few time-saving shortcuts.

 A few final FAQs before we get to the recipe…

 How do you serve pho?
-Pho soup is traditionally served in large bowls with chopsticks and a soup spoon.
-But of course, you are welcome to use whatever bowls you happen to have on hand at home.
+Pho soup is traditionally served in large soup bowls with chopsticks and a soup spoon.
+But that said, feel free to use whatever bowls you happen to have on hand at home.

 How exactly are you supposed to eat pho?
-First, use your chopsticks to stir all of those garnishes into the broth to help give it extra flavor.
-(You can later pick them out, if you don’t want to eat stems, chiles, etc.) Then alternately, use your chopsticks to eat the noodles, protein and veggies, while using your spoon to eat the broth.
-In Vietnam, it’s also encouraged to lift up your bowl to drink the last of the broth, if you would like.
+First, use your chopsticks to stir all of those yummy fresh garnishes into the broth to help give it extra flavor.
+(You can later pick them out if you don’t want to eat stems, chiles, etc.) Then alternately, use your chopsticks to eat the noodles, protein and veggies, while using your spoon to eat the broth.
+I’ve read that in Vietnam, it’s also encouraged to lift up your bowl to drink the last of the broth, if you would like.

 Is pho gluten-free?
 Yes, this pho soup recipe is naturally gluten-free.
 (As always though, just be sure to double-check that all of your ingredients are certified GF.)

 Is the meat in pho fully cooked?
 If the meat is very thinly sliced, the broth is boiling hot, and the meat is completely submerged in the broth right away — then yes, the meat should be fully cooked.
-That said, if you want to be 100% sure that the meat is fully cooked, see instructions below for cooking the meat instead in the hot stockpot of broth and then adding it to the individual serving bowls.
+That said, if you want to be doubly sure that your meat is fully cooked, see instructions above for cooking the meat in the hot stockpot of broth and then adding it to the individual serving bowls.

 Storage instructions?
 I recommend refrigerating the broth, protein, noodles and garnishes in separate containers, so that the noodles do not soak up all of the broth.
 But the cooked soup (with the ingredients stored separately or mixed together) can be refrigerated in sealed containers for up to 3 days.